Semiconductor nanodevices as a probe of strong electron correlations

 One of the key predictions of the NLL theory is a drastic reduction of the plasmon lifetime.
 By injecting a plasmon wave into the nanotube, Wang and collaborators were able to observe the interference between the incident and reflected excitations at one end of the nanotube and from there extracted the quality factor and the wavelength of the mode in the system.
 This allowed them to measure the increase of the quality factor (and consequently, of the plasmon lifetime) as a function of the electron density, see Fig.\ \ref{fig:Wang_nonlinear}a.
 By contrast, the linear model predicts infinitely lived excitations, with no intrinsic relaxation mechanism and therefore gate-independent.
 Optical and transport measurements on similar samples also confirmed that the decay was indeed associated with nonlinear dynamics rather than scattering of impurities.

-Their results can be understood from the dynamic response function (DSF) of a NLL, see Fig.\ \ref{fig:Wang_nonlinear}b.
+Their results can be understood from the dynamic structure factor (DSF) of a NLL, see Fig.\ \ref{fig:Wang_nonlinear}b.
 For a linear TLL, such as in a metallic nanotube, the DSF takes the form $S(q,\omega)=2K|q|\delta(\omega-v_{\textrm{p}}q)$.
 This results in a linear dispersion for the plasmon mode, given by $\omega(q)=v_{\textrm{p}}q$.
 Here, $K$ is the Luttinger parameter, $v_{\textrm{p}}$ is the plasmon velocity (charge mode), and $q$ is its wave vector.

 In contrast, for a nonlinear TLL, like in a semiconducting CNT, the DSF is given by

 where $\tilde{m}$ is an interaction-dependent effective mass and $\theta$ is the Heaviside function.